ALL-FEM: Agentic Large Language models Fine-tuned for Finite Element Methods: Evaluation Methodology and Results

-{We evaluate the capability of our agentic frameworks by testing them on a set of 39 computational mechanics problems.
-This benchmark set was designed by domain experts in computational mechanics, and all 39 problems are unique and separate from the datasets used for training the LLMs.
-The evaluation benchmarks include problems of linear/nonlinear elasticity, plasticity, Newtonian/non-Newtonian flow, fluid structure interaction, reaction-diffusion problems on moving domains, and other multiphysics applications.
-The complete list of evaluation problems can be found in the Appendix.
+We evaluate the capability of our agentic frameworks by testing them on a set of 39 computational mechanics problems.
+This benchmark set was designed by domain experts in computational mechanics.
+All 39 problems are unique and separate from the datasets used for training the LLMs.
+To assess the distinction between the evaluation problems and the training data, we compared the evaluation problems against the training set using detectable attributes (PDE family, geometry of the domain, and boundary-condition structure, including weak-form boundary-integral markers).
+The 1005 problems in the training dataset are heavily skewed toward core PDE classes on canonical 2D geometries (e.g., Poisson or heat equations on unit-square–type domains) with frequent Dirichlet and common weak-form Neumann or Robin terms, and relatively few periodic boundaries or interface conditions.
+In contrast, the test set focuses on coupled and higher-complexity systems, includes no standalone Poisson or heat equations, and contains 5/39 questions with PDE families or couplings absent from training.
+Some examples of PDE families or couplings entirely missing in the training set include the Allen-Cahn~\cite{allen1979microscopic} equation, a Boussinesq-type Navier-Stokes-temperature coupling~\cite{chandrasekhar1961hydrodynamic}, Brinkman flow/free-flow coupling, and Stokes flow/Darcy flow coupling \cite{beavers1967boundary, saffman1971boundary}.
+Even where component PDEs exist in training, several evaluation items are novel combinations (e.g., Navier-Stokes coupled with advection-diffusion, or flow coupled with a nonlinear solid) that are essentially absent from the training distribution.
+The evaluation benchmarks include problems of linear and nonlinear elasticity, plasticity, Newtonian and non-Newtonian flow, fluid structure interaction, reaction-diffusion problems on moving domains, and other multiphysics applications.
 For evaluation purposes, the set of problems was split into three subsets using two different criteria.
 The first criterion refers to the physics solved and consists of solid mechanics problems (16), fluid mechanics problems (15), and multiphysics problems (8).
 The second criterion is difficulty and includes easy (13), medium (13), and hard (13) problems, where the difficulty levels were assigned by domain experts.
-Each problem specifies the geometry, the mathematical model, the boundary conditions, and the expected output.} The expected output is the primitive variable associated with the problem.
+Each problem specifies the geometry, the mathematical model, the boundary conditions, and the expected output.
+The expected output is the primary unknown associated with the problem.
 For example, the expected solutions for solid mechanics and fluid mechanics problems are the displacement and velocity, respectively.
-The full list of problems is provided in the Supplementary Material.
-Here, we present three representative examples from the question set: an easy solid mechanics problem (\hyperref[box:prob1]{Sample Problem 1}), a medium fluid mechanics problem (\hyperref[box:prob2]{Sample Problem 2}) and a hard multiphysics problem (\hyperref[box:prob3]{Sample Problem 3}).
+The full list of problems is provided in the Appendix ~\ref{subsec:benchmark}.
+Here, we present three representative questions from the test set: an easy solid mechanics problem (\hyperref[box:prob1]{Sample Problem 1}), a medium fluid mechanics problem (\hyperref[box:prob2]{Sample Problem 2}) and a hard multiphysics problem (\hyperref[box:prob3]{Sample Problem 3}).
 For better readability, the problems are shown here in LaTeX fonts, but they were prompted to the agentic systems as plain text with Unicode symbols.